-When you already have a set of gutters in place around your home, the conversion to collecting storm water is easiest.
-In many cases, a landscape architect can help you figure out the best place on your property to install a cistern or rain barrels.
-It is important to work with a professional landscape architect for the rain water collection project especially if you have a homeowner’s association or limited space.
+When you already have a set of gutters in place around your home, the conversion to collecting stormwater is easiest.
+In many cases, a landscape architect can help you figure out the best place on your property to install a cistern or rain barrel.
+It is important to work with a professional landscape architect for the rainwater collection project especially if you have a homeowner’s association or limited space.
 Once the rain barrels are installed, property owners can later use the water for outdoor plants in the summer.
 On top of this, there are often rebates available for homeowners that keep water out of the storm drains.

 “Well done Chapel Valley Landscape Company making world beautiful & natural”

-You may have heard that there is a rebate program for some homeowners that install rain water collecting units.
-The reasons these programs are so incredibly popular in certain communities and not others points to a city sewer issue.
-Instead of paying to upgrade or expand sewers, municipalities save money by paying homeowners to keep as much storm water out of the drains as possible.
-With the help of a landscaping architect signing off on all of the required paperwork, grading terrain and creating a holding space for excess rain water will often give homeowners access to rebate programs.
+You may have heard that there is a rebate program for some homeowners that install rainwater collecting units.
+The reasons these programs are so incredibly popular in certain communities and not others point to a city sewer issue.
+Instead of paying to upgrade or expand sewers, municipalities save money by paying homeowners to keep as much stormwater out of the drains as possible.
+With the help of a landscaping architect signing off on all of the required paperwork, grading terrain, and creating a holding space for excess rainwater will often give homeowners access to rebate programs.

 Starting a turf-free lawn project in winter